-In Key Stage 2,there is a particular focus on the Health Education element of puberty in (including menstruation) and the changes that happen inside and outside the body.
+In Key Stage 2 they will learn about puberty in this Puzzle, with lesson content being age appropriate and developmentally appropriate.
+There is a particular focus on the Health Education element of puberty in (including menstruation) and the changes that happen inside and outside the body.
 This is taught in a way that helps pupils feel prepared for the main changes that happen before puberty starts, and to encourage them to talk to an adult at home or at school if they have any questions.